Beareley History, Family Crest & Coats of Arms

 The surname Beareley was first found in Hertfordshire, and perhaps Essex where Borley is a village and civil parish.
 Many of the family claim descent from the village and civil parish of Albury.

-Important Dates for the Beareley family
+Early History of the Beareley family

 This web page shows only a small excerpt of our Beareley research.
 Another 76 words (5 lines of text) covering the years 1591, 1451, 1521, 1501, 1466, 1487, 1529, 1529, 1557, 1565 and 1614 are included under the topic Early Beareley History in all our PDF Extended History products and printed products wherever possible.